PhamHuong92/VeoMiner/README.md

   - Kernel optimizations are not faster for every GPU.
 If an older veominer was faster for your GPU rig, set kv=3 or kv=2 or kv=1
 * How do I set alternate pools?
   - u=http://amoveopool2.com/work u=http://veopool.pw:8085/work u=http://159.65.120.84:8085
+  - Pool fail over does not work with stratum connection yet

 ## Windows